Vietnam is No Ordinary Journey

 Have you ever planned to travel to Vietnam?
-Recently I completed an 18 day educational mission with the charity No Ordinary Journey Foundation.
-I was asked to join their international team of health care professionals as videographer.
-It also turned into huge lessons in leadership for me.
+Recently I completed an 18-day educational mission with the charity No Ordinary Journey Foundation.
+I was asked to join their international team of healthcare professionals as a videographer.
+It also turned into a huge lesson in leadership for me.
 The last day of my journey set the stage for my return 18 months later to film Untold Story – Return to Tra Vinh

-I put together various clips to produce “Hue in a Day – part 1” & “Hue in a Day – part 2” video on youtube.
-It was a tribute to our international team members from not only Calgary, Canada, where NOJF is based but also United States, Hungary and Australia.
-The No Ordinary Journey is another video tribute by 1 of our fantastic Vietnamese volunteers who travelled with us.
+I put together various clips to produce the “Hue in a Day – part 1” & “Hue in a Day – part 2” video on YouTube.
+It was a tribute to our international team members from not only Calgary, Canada, where NOJF is based but also the United States, Hungary, and Australia.
+The No Ordinary Journey is another video tribute by 1 of our fantastic Vietnamese volunteers who traveled with us.
 Vietnam travel was very exciting, adventurous and a growing experience.

 While there, our mission was also chronicled by VTV4’s Linku Xavier, producer & host, with NOJ’s Mission on EXPAT LIVING

-You can also read an extended version of this article at My EzineArticles Page
+You can also read an extended version of this article in Vietnam – My Lessons Learned in Leadership.

-I would be capturing them in action for a 30 minute documentary about this registered charity on this specific misison of March 2014.
+I would be capturing them in action for a 30-minute documentary about this registered charity on this specific mission of March 2014.
 Of course, I jumped at this opportunity.
-NOJF works with children with #cerebralpalsy by revolutionizing the care, treatment, understanding and acceptance of cerebral palsy mainly in Vietnam.
+NOJF works with children with #cerebralpalsy by revolutionizing the care, treatment, understanding, and acceptance of cerebral palsy mainly in Vietnam.

 It was a working holiday with long hot days on a full schedule.
 But I was in my natural element.
 Not only do I experience the culture, people, and scenery of Vietnam but I work with an amazing team of healthcare professionals with teamwork seldom found in the workplace.